 Dinners generally conclude around 9.00-9.30pm.

-The final Celebration Dinner will be held at Watermark Gold Coast Resort on day 7.
+The final Celebration Dinner will be held at voco Gold Coast, an IHG Hotel, on day 7.
 Riders are encouraged to invite family, friends and their sponsors to this event.
 Ride organisers will be asking riders for final night dinner guests during the ride to ensure that the venue is advised.
 The cost of dinner for guests will be advised during the ride.

 You can camp …

 Camp sites in a local caravan park are included in your ride entry fee.
 Riders need to provide their own tents and camping equipment.

 Camping equipment is dropped off and picked up from the designated camping ground each day at a nominated spot.
 Riders are responsible for ensuring that their camping equipment is left at the nominated pick up spot by the specified time each morning.